-President Dmitry Medvedev kicks off the first state visit by a Kremlin leader to Poland in nine years Monday, amid thawing ties spurred by shared mourning after his Polish counterpart Lech Kaczynski died in a crash in Russia in April.
+Russian President Dmitry Medvedev visits Poland Monday, amid thawing ties spurred by shared mourning after his Polish counterpart Lech Kaczynski died in a plane crash in Russia in April.

-Moscow hopes two days of talks with leaders including Polish President Bronislaw Komorowski will cement a "reset" in a rocky relationship.
+The Kremlin is counting on talks with Polish leaders including President Bronislaw Komorowski to cement a "reset" in a rocky relationship.